Murray Pioneer: Editors

 Arthur Pitman Corrie (c.
 April 1871 – 9 September 1932) served an apprenticeship as a mechanic and worked at the Illawarra Mercury before founding the Renmark Pioneer in 1892.
 He guided its progress from chromograph through cyclostyle to a small printing press, though he never mastered the art of letterpress.
 He moved to Queensland, where he joined the Brisbane Daily Mail then in October 1914 enlisted with the AIF, and with the 1st Light Horse Field Ambulance saw action in the Middle East.
 He later became a Methodist minister, (another reference has him training as a Salvation Army Officer) and aside from his pastoral duties he was Maryborough correspondent for the Brisbane Courier.
 He married Flora Mary; they had one son, Leslie Robertson Corrie.

 Christopher James Ashwell (c.
 1850 – 27 June 1905) was on the staff of the Mildura Cultivator before becoming in 1896 the proprietor and editor of the Renmark Pioneer.
 He was particularly known in those towns as a chess enthusiast.
-He was largely responsible for founding the (community licensed) Renmark Hotel.
+He was largely responsible for founding the (community licensed) Renmark Hotel against the arguments of popular Baptist minister W. Corly Butler.

 Harry Samuel Taylor (13 January 1873 – 13 February 1932) was a grandson of Samuel Smith, founder of Yalumba winery.
 He was educated at Prince Alfred College and began his working life as a teacher before becoming interested in horticulture.
 He married S. Helen Smith in 1897, took up an orchard on the River Murray.
 He progressed to journalism with the Mildura Cultivator (later named the Sunraysia Daily), writing as "H. S. T." and "The Rambler", before taking over the Pioneer in 1905.
 He was lauded by an editor of The Bunyip, another South Australian regional newspaper, as being well informed on foreign affairs, and uniquely cool headed during the Great War.
 He was an idealist who did not see his newspaper as a "money-making megaphone".